-The San Jose Museum of Quilts & Textiles is excited to introduce our new Artist in Residence program.
-Beginning this October 2016 we will host an artist or collaborative group every three months.
-Artists will have an onsite studio during their three month residency in our newly renovated Maker Space.
-Our AIR program also provides exhibition space for each artist in our new Maker Space Gallery.
-For more information please email Gwendolyn@sjquiltmuseum.org and to find out more information about each individual artist click on their name.
+The San Jose Museum of Quilts & Textiles' Artist in Residence program began in October 2016 with a incredible response from the local community, Museum Members, and Visitors.
+We host an artist or collaborative group every three months.
+Artists have an onsite open studio during their three month residency in our newly renovated Maker Space.
+Our AIR program also provides exhibition space for each artist in our Maker Space Gallery.
+Bay Area, fiber artists are welcome to submit an application for the AIR program.
+For more information, please email Gwendolyn@sjquiltmuseum.org.

 January through March 2017

 Cristina Velazquez spent her early years as a child in the State of Michoacan, Mexico.
-After arriving to the United States in 1987, she began to think critically of gender roles and expectations determined by her culture.
-Today her work addresses various ecological and feminists concerns.
+Her work addresses various ecological and feminists concerns.
 Velazquez provides the viewer with her own personal critique on religion, gender roles and cultural traditions.
-She explores stereotypes and expectations imposed on women through a variety of discarded and undervalued materials.
-She received her BFA from San Jose State University and is completing her MFA at The San Francisco Art Institute.
+She explores these subjects through a variety of discarded and undervalued materials.
+Velazquez received her BFA from San Jose State University.
+She is currently completing her MFA at The San Francisco Art Institute.

 Cristina will be hosting open studio hours January 7, 2017 through March 26, 2017.